10XGenomics/rust-boomphf/README.md

-# Fast and Scalalbe Minimal Perfect Hash Functions in Rust
+# Fast and Scalable Minimal Perfect Hash Functions in Rust

 A Rust impl of [**Fast and scalable minimal perfect hashing for massive key sets**](https://arxiv.org/abs/1702.03154).